JCTC Q1 2026 Earnings Call Summary | Stock Taper

 • Net Loss: $3.9 million ($1.12 per share), compared to a loss of $658,000 ($0.19 per share) in the prior year.

-• Operating Expenses: Increased slightly to $2.7 million from $2.6 million, with wages and benefits dropping to $1.2 million from $1.7 million due to headcount reductions.
+• Operating Expenses: Increased slightly to $2.7 million from $2.6 million, with a notable drop in wages and benefits to $1.2 million from $1.7 million due to headcount reduction.

 2. Strategic Updates and Business Highlights

-• Metal Fence Business: Showed slight year-over-year growth, remaining the largest and most successful product category.
+• The metal fence business showed slight year-over-year growth, remaining the largest product category.

-• Greenwood Subsidiary: Experienced a 45% increase in sales, driven by demand from municipalities and new customers.
+• The Greenwood industrial wood business experienced a 45% increase in sales, driven by demand from municipalities and new customers.

 3. Forward Guidance and Outlook